A billion Muslims around the world are celebrating Ramadan.

 When is Ramadan?

 Ramadan begins during the ninth month of the Islamic lunar calendar when the new crescent moon is first sighted.
 The exact start date of Ramadan is confirmed when the moon is spotted by a sighting committee, often made up of government officials and religious scholars.

-The end of Ramadan is marked with the sighting of the crescent moon, marking Eid-al-Fitr, which should be in mid-May.
+The end of Ramadan is marked with the sighting of the crescent moon, marking Eid-al-Fitr, which will be in mid-April.

 What is Ramadan and how is it observed?